Pharmaceutics

 • develops innovative delivery systems for drugs

-The PhD and MS Graduate Programs in Pharmaceutics prepares students for research in the development and testing of drug products, including investigating interactions of drugs with complex biological systems and the physical and chemical formulation of drugs for delivery.
+The Graduate Program in Pharmaceutics prepares students for research in the development and testing of drug products, including investigating interactions of drugs with complex biological systems and the physical and chemical formulation of drugs for delivery.
 Specializations include:

 Research Areas

-• Drug delivery to the central nervous system to treat Alzheimer’s, brain cancer, pain, addiction, and epilepsy
+• Drug delivery to the central nervous system to treat Alzheimer’s, brain cancer, pain, and addiction

 • Engineered nanoparticles to target drugs to the desired sites